China's economy grows 8.1% in 2021, slows in second half

 Chinese exports, reported Friday, surged 29.9% in 2021 over the previous year despite a global shortage of semiconductors needed to make smartphones and other goods and power rationing imposed in major manufacturing areas.

-Chinese exporters have benefited from reviving global consumer demand at a time when their foreign competitors are hampered by anti-virus controls.
+Exporters benefited from reviving global demand while their foreign competitors were hampered by anti-virus controls.
 But economists say this year’s trade growth is likely to be weak and export volumes might shrink due to congestion at ports.

-“With supply chains already stretched to capacity, last year’s boost from surging exports can’t be repeated,” said Evans-Pritchard.
+“With supply chains already stretched to capacity, last year’s boost from surging exports can’t be repeated,” Julian Evans-Pritchard of Capital Economics said in a report.

 Auto sales fell for a seventh month in November, declining 9.1% from a year earlier, reflecting consumer reluctance to commit to big purchases.